 |Degree Level||Bachelor's degree|

-|Degree Field||Computer science, business, information systems or related field|
+|Degree Field||Computer science, business, information systems, or related field|

-|Computer Skills||Microsoft Office skills; experience with PeopleSoft HRMS or HCM, XML publisher, Crystal Reports, SQL and Windows Graphical User interface are common requirements|
+|Key Skills||Ability to work independently or with a team; excellent verbal and written communication skills; experience with Microsoft Office, PeopleSoft HRMS or HCM, XML publisher, Crystal Reports, SQL, and Windows Graphical User interface|

 Step 1: Get a Bachelor's Degree

 A bachelor's degree is a common requirement for becoming an HRIS analyst.
-A degree program in computer science or information systems can help prepare students for their careers by providing courses in databases, networks, scientific computing, computer systems, hardware and software concepts and other computer-related subjects.
+A degree program in computer science or information systems can help prepare students for their careers by offering courses in databases, networks, scientific computing, computer systems, hardware and software concepts and other computer-related subjects.
 A business degree program can provide courses in business, law, management and human resources that can be valuable for a potential HRIS analyst.

-- Take additional training courses in HRIS software.
 Some schools and training organizations offer courses in commonly used HRIS software such as PeopleSoft.
 Experience with this software is a common requirement for HRIS analysts.

-Step 2: Gain Work Experience
+Step 3: Gain Work Experience

 Experience requirements for HRIS analysts vary by employer, but many require at least 3-7 years of experience working with HRIS software such as PeopleSoft, writing requirements for software development, and ability to create and maintain HR data.
-Most employers require candidates to have a bachelor's degree in computer science or a related field.

-Step 3: Get Certified
+Step 4: Get Certified

 The International Association for Human Resource Information Management (IHRIM) offers the Human Resource Information Professional (HRIP) certification exam that provides proof of expertise in the field.
 This certification isn't required, but it can help HRIS analysts advance their careers or gain an edge when looking for a job.
 While there are no strict eligibility requirements to take the written exam, IHRIM recommends applicants have a bachelor's degree or five years of experience in the HR field.